Inside this Article

 Free – Good for Learning to Use Editor X

 To be honest, it’s kind of crazy that you can build a bespoke website with the advanced design features of Editor X for free.
 But you can.
 Just like the paid plans, the free plan allows you to take full advantage of Editor X’s design capabilities, meaning you can add animations to virtually any element, set as many breakpoints as you like, control how elements are docked, manage overflow content, and much more.

-But… as cool as all of this is, your website will be published under a free Editor X domain, which just doesn’t look very professional, even though it does come with a free SSL certificate.
+All of this is very cool, but there are some drawbacks to the free plan.
+For starters: you can only publish your website under a free Editor X domain, which just doesn’t look very professional, even when it comes with a free SSL certificate.
 Your site will also have Editor X advertising displayed throughout.

 Essential – Enough for Blogs and Most Small Business Sites

 If you decide to update to Essential, you’ll be able to attach a custom domain to your client’s sites and remove the advertising.
 If you buy a custom domain from Editor X, you’ll also get the first year for free.
 Though only if you pay annually.

 Besides unlimited bandwidth, you also get a healthy 10GB of storage.
 That’s more than enough for a respectable (albeit simple) website.

 That said, if you’re planning to upload a lot of images and other files to your sites, that 10Gb will inevitably fall short, even if you compress the files first.
 So, I don’t recommend this plan if you regularly build online portfolios for photographers or visual artists, for instance.